-In the main analysis we use the SALT2 \citep{guy2010} algorithm trained by \cite{taylor2021}, extending the original 2.4 version from \cite{betoule2014}.
-Recently, \cite{kenworthy2021} re-design the training algorithm and created SALT3.
-In this section we investigate whether our results hold if we were to use this SALT implementation is used.
+In the main analysis, we used the SALT2 \citep{guy2010} algorithm trained by \cite{taylor2021}, which extends the original 2.4 version from \cite{betoule2014}.
+Recently, \cite{kenworthy2021} redesigned the training algorithm and created SALT3.
+In this section, we investigate whether our results hold when this SALT implementation is used.
 We used version 2.0 of SALT3, as available in sncosmo.

-The SALT3 lightcurve fit residuals are shown in Fig.~\ref{fig:lcresidual_salt3}.
-Deviations observed with SALT2 visible Fig.~\ref{fig:lcresidual_main} and discussed in Sect.~\ref{sec:lcfitaccuracy} are still visible, some even stronger: \begin{enumerate} \item early phases $[-20, -10]$~d fluxes are strongly overestimated by the lightcurve fitter in all three bands. \item the model is largely under-estimating the $r$-band flux near peak brightness ($[-5, +5]$ d) \item the second peak epoch ($[+15,+35]$ d) still shows deviations, but they appear weaker in SALT3 than in SALT2 unlike the two other issues that are stronger in SALT3. \end{enumerate} In addition, there is a strong deviation at $-5$~d in SALT3 that does not seem significant in SALT2 ; especially in the $g$ band.
+The SALT3 light-curve fit residuals are shown in Fig.~\ref{fig:lcresidual_salt3}.
+The deviations observed with SALT2 that we showed in Fig.~\ref{fig:lcresidual_main} and discussed in Sect.~\ref{sec:lcfitaccuracy} are still visible, and some are even stronger: \begin{enumerate} \item Early phase ($[-20, -10]$~d) fluxes are strongly overestimated by the light-curve fitter in all three bands. \item The model largely underestimates the $r$-band flux near peak brightness ($[-5, +5]$ d). \item The second peak epoch ($[+15,+35]$ d) still deviates, but the deviations appear to be weaker in SALT3 than in SALT2.
+This is different from the two other issues, which are stronger in SALT3. \end{enumerate} In addition, there is a strong deviation at $-5$~d in SALT3 that does not seem significant in SALT2, especially in the $g$ band.

 When investigating the aforementioned variations when splitting SNe~Ia by stretch (Sect.~\ref{sec:lcresx1dep}) or color (Sect.~\ref{sec:lcrescolordep}), we see very similar features and draw the same conclusions as we did when using SALT2.
-We thus conclude that the description of the ZTF light-curve data is very similar to SALT2 in describing the ZTF lightcurve data.
-SALT3 seems slightly better at describing the second-peak epoch but does significantly worse pre-maximum light, indicating that future trainings should reduce the degree of regularization applied.
-Altogether, we encourage to wait for a future SALT3 version prior using it for precision cosmology, thought the current implementation has been shown to resolve other issues relevant to cosmology as compared to SALT2 \citep[see details in][]{taylor2023}.
-We used version 2.0, as available in sncosmo.
+We thus conclude that the description of the ZTF light-curve data is very similar in SALT3 and SALT2.
+SALT3 seems to be slightly better at describing the second-peak epoch, but does significantly worse for pre-maximum light.
+This indicates that future training will probaby reduce the degree of regularization that needs to be applied.